Several trends have been driving development of electrical power networks across the globe:

-1. Expected increase in electrical energy consumption by developing countries;
+1. Expected increase in electrical energy demand by developing countries;

-2. Shift from fossil fuels to electricity for key end use energy sectors worldwide (e.g. electric cars); and
+2. Shift from fossil fuels to electricity for key energy sectors such as cars;

-3. Expected change in the power generation mix toward more de-carbonization along with a rapid increase of renewable energy sources (RES) that are often highly fluctuating and relatively difficult to dispatch.
+3. Anticipated change in the power generation mix toward more de-carbonization along with rapid increase of renewable energy sources that are highly fluctuating and relatively difficult to dispatch.

-For example, the European Union has planned to soon generate fully one-fifth of its electricity from renewable energies while some scenarios foresee an even more radical evolution.
-A very interesting study in this regard was titled ‘100% Renewable Electricity: A Road Map to 2050 for Europe and North Africa’.
-According to the various organizations that participated, a substantial and rapid de-carbonization of electricity generation will have to take place to limit climate change.
-In order to move towards this goal, one scenario envisaged by 2050 is that fully 100% of electricity generation will come from renewable resources, i.e. by integrating wind and hydraulic resources of Europe along with the wind and solar resources of North Africa.
-There is even a possibility to use the hydraulic basins of Northern Europe for energy storage.
-For example, the energy produced at night by wind farms in Denmark or England could be stored as hydraulic energy in Norwegian fjords and used the following day.
-Such a scenario would require little short of a ‘power network revolution’ across Europe.
-Super transmission grids would then need reinforcement of current HVAC interconnections between countries and integrated HVDC super grid long distance connections.
-Together with such transmission systems, new grids are foreseen for distribution and connection to decentralized renewable generation sites.
+One interesting study –‘100% Renewable Electricity: A Road Map to 2050 for Europe and North Africa’ – concluded that a substantial and rapid de-carbonization of electricity generation will have to take place to limit climate change.
+To move towards this goal, one scenario envisaged 100% of electricity generation coming from renewable resources by integrating the wind and hydraulic resources of Europe along with the wind and solar resources of North Africa.
+There is even a possibility to use hydraulic basins in Northern Europe for energy storage such that energy produced at night by wind farms in Denmark or England could be stored in Norwegian fjords for use the following day.
+Such a scenario would require a ‘power network revolution’.
+Super transmission grids would need reinforcement of current HVAC interconnections between countries as well as integrated HVDC super grid long distance connections.
+Together with such transmission systems, new grids would be foreseen for distribution and connection to decentralized renewable generation sites.

-Of course, this scenario is still in the future.
-Today, the European power system is split into separate synchronous grids.
-Moreover, this transmission system is generally old, often inefficient and typically heavily congested.
+This scenario is of course far away.
+Today, the European power system remains split into separated synchronous grids.
+Moreover, this transmission system is mostly old, often inefficient and congested.
 In addition, the North African grid is only partially linked with that of Europe.
-A similar if not greater transmission (and distribution) upgrade is needed in the United States as well.
-The existing grid in that country is in many respects a relic given the relatively minor investments made over the past 50 years.
+A similar, if not greater, transmission and distribution upgrade is needed in the United States.
+The existing grid there is in many respects a ‘relic’ given the relatively small investments made over the past 50 to 60 years.

-However things are changing.
-One indication is the past initiative in Europe by ‘Friends of the Super-Grid’ proposing a Phase 1 project to connect England, Scotland, Germany and Norway at a cost of some €34 billion – an amount close to that foreseen by the North Sea Countries Offshore Grid Initiative.
+Nonetheless, changes are coming.
+One indication of this was an initiative in Europe by ‘Friends of the Super-Grid’ that proposed a Phase 1 project to connect England, Scotland, Germany and Norway at a cost of some €34 billion – an amount close to that foreseen by the North Sea Countries Offshore Grid Initiative.
 The estimated investment for a more systematic intervention over the next two decades is on the order of hundreds of billions of Euros in Europe and an order of magnitude higher worldwide (i.e. USD 1.8 trillion based on past IEA estimates).

-Such costs and resources make it urgent to make use of the smartest technologies to optimize system exploitation: in other words, these future grids will have to be smart, reliable and cheap, while also integrating new networks with the old.
-The term ‘smart grid’ means different things to different people and its definition varies widely from country to country, region to region and discipline to discipline.
-Still, most agree that a smart grid should, among other things, be more efficient, resilient, strong, reliable, predictable and cost-efficient.
-The massive expected capital expenditures on smart grids over the next decade will create unparalleled opportunities for manufacturers of advanced materials and insulators.
-Meeting the many and varied expectations for these new grids over coming years will mean development of new designs, materials and diagnostics, including:
+Such costs and resources make it critical to make use of the smartest technologies to optimize system exploitation: in other words, these future grids will have to be smart, reliable and cheap, while also integrating new networks with old.
+The term ‘smart grid’ means different things to different people and its definition varies widely.
+Still, all agree that a smart grid must, among other things, be more efficient, resilient, strong, reliable, predictable and cost efficient.
+The massive capital expenditures to be made on smart grids over coming decades will create unprecedented opportunities for manufacturers of advanced materials and insulators.
+Meeting the many and varied expectations for these future grids will require development of new designs, materials and diagnostics, including:

-Availability of ever more sophisticated software will permit more customized insulator designs, both from the mechanical and electrical points of view.
-For example, the mechanical characteristics of composite housings will be able to be adjusted, case-by-case, to meet seismic and pressure requirements as well as any other mechanical stresses (taking into account the statistical nature of such events).
+The availability of ever more sophisticated software permits more customized insulator designs, both from the mechanical and electrical points of view.
+For example, the mechanical characteristics of composite housings will be able to be adjusted case-by-case to meet seismic and pressure requirements as well as any other mechanical stresses, taking into account the statistical nature of such events.
 Insulator profiles will be optimized, along with their bulk material, for each application and environment, e.g. selecting profiles to avoid pollution accumulation and improve dielectric performance.
-In particular, smarter insulators will be developed for DC applications, being that present insulator technology sets a limit on the evolution of UHVDC.
+In particular, smarter insulators will be developed for DC applications, being that present insulator technology sets a limit on the evolution of UHV DC.
 Such customized insulators will imply new investments for more flexible and economic manufacturing processes.

-On-line condition monitoring of critical assets is one way the electrical insulation industry can contribute to smart grids by avoiding system outages due to insulator failure.
-Together with new designs of insulators, those units already in service will have to be better ‘controlled’ to improve smart grid reliability.
-In this regard, improved prediction methods together with less costly off-line as well as on-line monitoring tools will permit operators to know the overall insulation condition of their systems, streamlining maintenance costs in the process.
-Development of better insulator diagnostics will also permit more live line work with guaranteed safety and eliminate the costly shutting down of lines for maintenance.
+On-line condition monitoring of critical assets is one way the electrical insulation industry can contribute to smart grids by reducing system outages due to insulator failure.
+Together with coming new designs of insulators, units already in service will have to be better ‘controlled’ to improve smart grid reliability.
+In this regard, improved prediction methods together with less costly off-line as well as on-line monitoring tools will permit operators to assess the insulation condition of their systems, thereby also streamlining maintenance costs.
+Development of better insulator diagnostics will also permit more live line work with guaranteed safety and eliminate costly shut down of lines for maintenance.

-Broad use of smart and less costly surge arresters could lead to systematically limiting overvoltages, thereby leading to ever more compact lines and further contributing to optimization of smart grids.
+Broad use of smart as well as less costly surge arresters could lead to systematically limiting overvoltages, which in turn will not only lead to more compact lines but also further contribute to optimization of smart grids.